tpoindex/tsp/docs/misc.md

 Invoking Tcl builtin commands is done by getting a reference to the Tcl C or Java function/object implementing the command.
 In the case of Java, this is done at compile time.
-For C, this is done dynamically, since not all commands have a direct C function to implement a Tcl command, and instead have an *ensemble* command.
+For C, this is done once at runtime, as C/Tcl ensemble commands require the ClientData information in addition to the actual C function address.

 Likewise, invoking a previously compiled proc with the Java backend makes used of Java's dynamic linking resolution.
 For C, the